 When the summer comes, we know it’s hot.
 When the wind blows, we know it’s getting cold.
 When we saw a beautiful person, we know he or she is good-looking.
 Humans are born knowing these.

 People could aware of both good and evil, right and wrong.
 This is regarding human desires that always consisted of two sides.

 It is human's intuitive knowledge to tell good from evil, right from wrong.

 The Unity of Knowing and Acting is to do right and good things while avoiding and refusing to do wrong and evil ones.

 For instance, a one-year-old boy sees a pretty girl, so he moves forward and holds her hands or kisses her, which is the Unity of Knowing and Acting.

 An adult sees a beautiful person but didn’t kiss him or her immediately, because they know it is inappropriate, that is also the Unity of Knowing and Acting.

-But if a married person fell for someone else, knowing it is wrong to cheat on his or her spouse, but still went for it, that is Acting against Knowing.
+But if a married person fell for someone else, knowing it is wrong to cheat on his or her spouse, but still going for it, that is Acting against Knowing.